POET, EDITOR, GUIDE

 Visit Concrete & River for a glimpse into the lives and work of poets I'm reading.
 For a dip into micro-poetry, stop by HALIBUT, the online journal I curate with poet Mary di Michele.

-Collaboration and workshopping are among the many pleasures of the writing and reading life.
-Interested in deepening your engagement with poetry?
-Welcome a second set of eyes on something you're writing?
+Collaboration and workshopping are some of the many pleasures of the writing and reading life.
+Are you interested in deepening your engagement with poetry?
+Ready to welcome a second set of eyes on something you're writing?
+Looking for mentorship as you develop a project, or perhaps in a more sporadic way?
 I'm happy to accompany you as field guide with any of these; find out how here.
+I'm also available for classroom and book club visits, round table discussions, readings.